Let’s face it — losing weight when you’re older is tough.

 As in, you don’t have to be a crossfit champ or hardcore stickler for every calorie that enters your body.

 With a few simple adjustments, you can start improving your health and slimming down.
 But first, we recommend testing how fit you actually are and then diving into our tips.

 Today, we’ll explain why it’s so hard to lose weight after 50 and also cover the six best ways to shed those pounds.

 Why Is It So Hard to Lose Weight After 50?

-Consider this scenario: You’re past your 50s and can’t lose weight.
+Consider this scenario: You’re past your 50s and can’t lose weight or burn fat.
 You might have tried it all, from juice diets to cutting out sugar entirely or even following a strict regimen of 1,500 calories daily.

 But nothing seems to work.

-If this sounds familiar, these reasons may be the culprit as to why it’s so hard to lose weight after 50:
+If this sounds familiar, these reasons may be the culprit as to why it’s so hard (as pointed by some experts) to lose weight after 50:

 - Decreased metabolism — the resting metabolic rate significantly decreases with age which essentially makes you burn fewer calories